Going AI-Native

 Most companies stall mid-crossing: AI on the edges, humans still the bottleneck in the middle.
 The cost of both worlds, the benefit of neither.

-Six essays on the migration, in the order it actually happens.
-Start with the mindset.
+Wherever you enter, it routes back to the same place.
 No tool you buy will do the work the mindset won't.

 Kha PhanCo-founder & CTO, Easy AI